BA Interdisciplinary Studies

 - Possess a high school diploma or its equivalent.

 - Complete Western Governors University's three-part online Readiness Assessment.
 This test helps determine your likelihood for success in a WGU Washington degree program.
+This requirement will be waived for applicants who possess an AA or AS degree.

 Before beginning the Demonstration Teaching (student teaching) portion of the degree program, you will be required to complete the PRAXIS I Pre-Professional Skills Test and potentially a PRAXIS II exam.
 Registering and paying for these exams may be your responsibility.
 You are required to meet these Washington-specific requirements prior to beginning the Foundations of Teaching domain of study.